IanniMuliterno/Dash_restaurant/README.md

 * Visualization of general survey data, such as the number of respondents, the average rating, the main positive and negative points, etc.
 * Analysis of satisfaction by survey item, such as service, food, environment, etc.
 * Analysis of customer sentiment, using artificial intelligence techniques.
+* Actionable insights to increase customer satisfaction, powered by AI.

 ## Next steps